 This means that the fight for the Republican nomination is more wide open than commonly thought, but with the caveat that it will take an enormous amount of money to get through the door.

-This article appears in the Feb.
-15, 2011, edition of National Journal Daily.
+This article appears in the February 15, 2011 edition of NJ Daily.